WE PROVIDE THE EDGE

 Awards and recognition

-The Leeuwin Ocean Adventure Foundation has received acknowledgment by many local, national and international awards throughout its many years of operation:
+The Leeuwin Ocean Adventure Foundation has received acknowledgement by many local, national and international awards throughout its many years of operation:

 - Sail Trainer of the Year: Under 25 Volunteer Category | 2016 | Winner Rachel Norrie